hannajas/WP1-grotenete-analysis/README.md

 Clustering (resting + resident) Vs migratory
 * `Clustering.R:` kmeans (different options were tested BUT log raw data, seperate eels and k=2 works best!)
-    + working with interpolated data --> even more skewed data
+    + working with interpolated data --> even more skewed data (in the other direction)
     + silhouette width method + biological knowledge --> $k = 2$
     + looking at seperate eels (less false resident in straightforward migration part)
+    + first value is NA (for each eel)

 Explorative analysis II
-* `link_env_variables.R:` linking the environmental variables with the telemetry data
+* `link_env_variables.R:` linking the environmental variables with the telemetry data (R becomes the accumulated data)

     RAW DATA For each type of environmental data (adding to `/interim/migration_env_filter.csv`):